Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Natera, Inc. (NTRA) Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Natera, Inc. ("Natera" or the "Company") (NASDAQ: NTRA) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Natera securities between February 26, 2020, and April 19, 2022, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fntra.
+NEW YORK, May 05, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Natera, Inc. ("Natera" or the "Company") ( NTRA) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Natera securities between Febraury 26, 2020, and April 19, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ntra.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.